Fresh guacamole recipe: zesty, garlicky with a hint of lime and the zing of cilantro… quick, easy and to-die-for-delicious!

-I absolutely LOVE homemade guacamole!
-I love avocado anytime – on a burger or a salad or in a wrap… but but mash it up with some onion, garlic and tomato, and oh my land.
-I am in heaven!
-It’s not just me who loves it either.
-Whenever I’m invited to a get together or a girls’ weekend, and we’re planning food, my friends always say “you’re bringing the guacamole, right?”
+Whenever I’m invited to a get together or a girls’ weekend, when we’re in the food planning stages, my friends always say “you’re bringing fresh guacamole, right, Jack?”
 They don’t ask me if I can bring the guacamole, or if I want to bring the guacamole.
-No, it’s just a given that I WILL bring the guacamole, and I’d best not even think about not bringing it.
+No, it’s just a given that I WILL bring the guac.
+And honestly, I’d never even consider NOT bringing it.

 Just look at it.
 Mmmmm….